fomar123/Kubernetes/README.md

 ##### Create ConfigMap Component to Overwrite mosquitto.conf File:
 - Define a ConfigMap in a YAML file (configmap-file.yaml).
-- Include metadata and data for mosquitto.conf customization.
+- Include metadata and data for mosquitto.conf customisation.
 - Apply the ConfigMap using:

          kubectl apply -f configmap-file.yaml.